activities

 • User.Read

-• Shared (scopes needed to access resources that are shared with, but not owned by, the user.)
+• Shared - scopes required to access resources shared with the user, but not owned by them.

 • Mail.Read.Shared